46 Pre-War Aussie films & where to watch them

 The 5 Second version

-Mary Jane Carroll met Mick when he was playing football.
-Five years older than Mick, she had been born into a struggling farming family in the Wimmera region of Victoria.
+Mary Jane Carroll was four and a half years older than Mick.[5]Born 20 Dec 1889 – Victorian Birth Certificate 5084/1890 She had been born into a struggling farming family in the Wimmera region of Victoria.
 Her Irish mother and father gave up the herculean task of trying to make a farm pay and took up work with the Victorian Railways.
-In time, Bina (the origins of her nickname now being forgotten) would suggest she was also of Irish birth – perhaps she felt it preferable to admitting to her new, swell, friends in London that she had lived a childhood in the Australian bush.
+In time, “Bina”[6]the origins of her family nickname now being forgotten would suggest she was also of Irish birth – perhaps she felt it preferable to admitting to her new, swell, friends in London that she had once lived a childhood in the remote Australian bush.
 In the early twentieth century almost all of her extended family had become hoteliers, as did she and Mick – an assured way to make money in the difficult times between the two wars.

 Bay View today